cminyard/serialsim/README.rst

 TIOCSERGREMTERMIOS
-    Return the termios structure for the other side of the pipe.
+    Return the termios structure for the other side of the pipe. arg is a pointer to a standard termios struct.

+TIOCSERGREMRS485
+    Return the remote RS485 settings, arg is a pointer to a struct serial_rs485.

 Note that unlike the sysfs interface, these ioctls affect the other end.
 So setting nullmodem on the ttyPipeB0 interface sets whether